chancellor4/chancellor4/README.md

 * 🌐 [Website](https://chancelloredwards.dev)
 * ✍️ [Writing](https://medium.com/@Chancelloredwards)

-Portfolio & writing by Edwards — thanks for visiting.
+— thanks for visiting.
 If you’re a maker, designer, or builder in tech, I’d love to hear about your project.